Find Grad Schools

 7 Yearly Graduations

 The 11th most popular school in the country for other theological & ministerial studies majors who are seeking their doctor's degree is University of Redlands.
 Roughly 4,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $57,264 per year, while in-state graduate students, on average, pay $24,900 per year.
+The average in-state tuition for full-time undergraduates is $55,328 per year, while in-state graduate students, on average, pay $24,060 per year.
 During the most recent year for which we have data, 7 people received their doctor's degree in other theological & ministerial studies from University of Redlands.
-About 56% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
+Of these students, 30% were women and 70% were members of underrepresented racial-ethnic groups.

 #11